Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Observations

-However, the growing literature on abundance analyses of very metal-poor stars has added to our knowledge of the average r-process pattern, and has served to highlight departures from that pattern.
-Additions to the observational results since the review of \citet{sneden08} include \citet{Roederer.Sneden.ea:2010,roederer14,Li.Aoki.ea:2015,roederer16,Roederer:2017,Aoki.Ishimura.ea:2017,Yong.Morris.ea:2017,Hansen.Holmbeck.ea:2018}.
-These additional observations have shown that there is a complex relationship between light and heavy n-capture elements: \citet{Travaglio.Gallino.ea:2004,Cowan.Sneden.ea:2005,Hansen.Primas:2011,Aoki.Beers.ea:2013,Ural.Cescutti.ea:2015,Wu.Fernandez.Martinez.ea:2016}.
-In particular it has been found in some stars that there is significant observed star-to-star abundance scatter of lighter n-capture elements (Z~$\leq$~50), opposite to the heavier ones (Z~$\geq$~56), as shown in Fig.~\ref{rstars}.
-For heavy n-capture elements, particularly among the well-studied rare earths, an r~process origin does not always mean perfect agreement with the solar r-process pattern.
-So-called ``truncated'' r-process stars have been identified with sharp abundance falloffs toward the heavy end of the rare earths \cite{honda06,Honda.Aoki.ea:2007,Roederer.Cowan.ea:2010,Boyd.Famiano.ea:2012}.
+However, the growing literature on abundance analyses of VMP stars has added to our knowledge of the average r-process pattern, and has served to highlight departures from that pattern.
+Additions to the observational results since the review of \citet{sneden08} include \citet{Roederer.Sneden.ea:2010,roederer14,Li.Aoki.ea:2015,roederer16,Roederer:2017,Aoki.Ishimura.ea:2017,Yong.Morris.ea:2017,Hansen.Holmbeck.ea:2018,Sakari.Placco.ea:2018,Roederer.Hattori.Valluri:2018,Ezzeddine_2020}.
+These additional observations have shown that there is a complex relationship between light and heavy neutron-capture elements: \citet{Travaglio.Gallino.ea:2004,Cowan.Sneden.ea:2005,Hansen.Primas:2011,Hansen.Primas.ea:2012,Aoki.Beers.ea:2013,Ural.Cescutti.ea:2015,Wu.Fernandez.Martinez.ea:2016}.
+In particular it has been found in some stars that there is significant observed star-to-star abundance scatter of lighter neutron-capture elements (Z~$\leq$~50), opposite to the heavier ones (Z~$\geq$~56), as shown in Fig.~\ref{rstars}.
+For heavy neutron-capture elements, particularly among the well-studied rare earths, an r-process origin does not always mean perfect agreement with the solar r-process pattern.
+So-called ``truncated'' (or incomplete or limited) r-process stars have been identified with sharp abundance falloffs toward the heavy end of the rare earths \cite{honda06,Honda.Aoki.ea:2007,Roederer.Cowan.ea:2010,Boyd.Famiano.ea:2012}.
 These observed abundance patterns can be described as having a range of r-process ``completeness'' with some stars showing only a partial agreement.
-The differences in these abundance patterns have led to a flurry of stellar models and calculations to identify a site or sites for r~process, and to determine why stars show differences in these heavy element patterns.
-In addition to the suggestion to the operation of a ``weak'' r~process, two additional processes have gained currency: the so-called Lighter Element Primary Process (LEPP; \citealt{Travaglio.Gallino.ea:2004}), and the i~process (\citealt{cowan77}; see also \citealt{denissenkov17} and references therein).
-(While the LEPP and the i~process may explain certain individual stellar abundances, their contributions to the total solar s~process (SS) abundances appear to be very small.)
+The differences in these abundance patterns have led to a flurry of stellar models and calculations to identify a site or sites for the r-process, and to determine why stars show differences in these heavy element patterns.
+In addition to the suggested operation of a ``weak'' r-process, two further processes have gained currency: the so-called Lighter Element Primary Process \citep[LEPP of still unknown origin;][]{Travaglio.Gallino.ea:2004}, and the i~process (\citealt{cowan77}; see also \citealt{denissenkov17} and references therein).
+(While the LEPP and the i~process may explain certain individual stellar abundances, their contributions to the total solar system (SS) abundances appear to be very small.)